History of Oman: 1990s

 In November 1996, Sultan Qaboos presented his people with the Basic Statute of Oman, Oman's first written constitution.
 It guarantees various rights within the framework of Qur'anic and customary law.
 It partially resuscitated long dormant conflict-of-interest measures by banning cabinet ministers from being officers of public shareholding firms.
 Perhaps most importantly, the Basic Statutes provide rules for setting Sultan Qaboos' succession.

 Oman occupies a strategic location on the Strait of Hormuz at the entrance to the Persian Gulf, 35 mi directly opposite Iran.
 Oman has concerns with regional stability and security, given tensions in the region, the proximity of Iran and Iraq, and the potential threat of political Islam.
 Oman maintained its diplomatic relations with Iraq throughout the Gulf War while supporting the United Nations allies by sending a contingent of troops to join coalition forces and by opening up to pre-positioning of weapons and supplies.

-2000s
+21st century

 In September 2000, about 100,000 Omani men and women elected 83 candidates, including two women, to seats in the Majlis Al-Shura.
 In December 2000, Sultan Qaboos appointed the 48-member Majlis Al Dowla, or State Council, including five women, which acts as the upper chamber in Oman's bicameral representative body.

 Al Said's extensive modernization program has opened the country to the outside world and has preserved a long-standing political and military relationship with the United Kingdom, the United States, and others.
 Oman's moderate, independent foreign policy has sought to maintain good relations with all Middle Eastern countries.

 Qaboos, the Arab world's longest-serving ruler, died on 10 January 2020 after nearly 50 years in power.
 On 11 January 2020, his cousin Haitham bin Tariq was sworn in as Oman's new sultan.